 No one likes a letter from the city that ends in dollar signs, but the toll on municipal response teams is steep.
 According to Urban Institute, “90-99 percent of all calls received by police as a result of alarms from security systems or panic alarms are false.”

-In an attempt to control this high toll, lots of cities and counties in Minnesota institute a false alarm tax that gets pricier the more times your system cries wolf in a calendar year.
+In an attempt to control this high toll, lots of cities and counties in Minnesota institute a false alarm tax that gets pricier the more times your system sets off a false alarm in a calendar year.
 The specifics vary between cities and counties, but Minneapolis imposes a false alarm policy typical of the state.
 Chapter 176 of the municipal code requires security system owners to do due diligence to avoid false alarms altogether — things like ensuring you and everyone in your family knows how to work your system.

 At your first false alarm, you’ll be required to register your system for $30.
 A second offense, you’re charged $100.
 With every subsequent offense, the fee increases another hundred bucks.
 This is nearly identical to the legislature in place in St. Paul.
 Check with your local government to make sure you’re toeing the line and avoiding big bills.